Last Updated on: 11th September 2023, 06:43 am

 The Doctor At The Base of The Mountain

-As Steve and I were waiting in line to get on the gondola to go up the mountain I noticed a door at the end of a hall.
+As Steve and I waited in line to get on the gondola to go up the mountain, I noticed a door at the end of a hall.
 The sign on it said Doctor.

-Little did I know that just a few hours later I would be walking through that door to see if Steve was in there after we got separated while skiing and I couldn’t find him anywhere else.
+Little did I know that just a few hours later, I would walk through that door to see if Steve was there after we got separated while skiing, and I couldn’t find him anywhere else.

-He was lying on the examination table after having x-rays.
-We were told he had fractured his pelvis.
+He was lying on an examination table after having x-rays.
+He had fractured his pelvis.

-We were very happy with the care here.
-The doctor and staff spoke English and explained everything that was going on.
-They took three x-rays for a cost of $118 USD.
+We were pleased with the care here.
+The doctor and staff spoke English and explained everything well.
+They took three x-rays for a cost of $118.
 Everything else up to this point was covered by the mountain insurance we had as part of our ski rental package.

-Given the professionalism of this office, we didn’t balk when the doctor suggested Steve be transported to the hospital in the next town, which is Razlog.
+Given the professionalism of this office, we didn’t balk when the doctor suggested Steve be transported to a hospital in the nearby town of Razlog.

 Things Take a Downward Turn

-When Steve arrived at the hospital he was taken to the emergency department.
-The area was very run down with tiles missing from the ceiling, holes in the sheets, and what looked like a piece of linoleum laid across the foot of each bed.
+When Steve arrived at the hospital, he was taken to the emergency department.
+The area was run down, with tiles missing from the ceiling, holes in the sheets, and pieces of linoleum laid across the foot of each bed.

-It took quite a while for the doctor to be located and for Steve to be registered.
+It took a while for the doctor to be located and for Steve to be registered.

 He had been put on a stretcher board to keep his hips immobilized while being transported.
 He had to lie on this board for several hours after he arrived at the hospital before he was put in a bed.
-All this time he did not receive any pain medication.
+During this time, he did not receive any pain medication.

-In addition, he was slipping to one side badly enough that I feared he would fall so I stood alongside the stretcher pressing into his side to keep him from falling.
-No one seemed to care that he was incredibly uncomfortable.
+In addition, he was slipping to one side badly enough that I feared he would fall, so I stood alongside the stretcher, pressing into his side to keep him from falling.
+No one seemed to care about how uncomfortable he was.

-When it finally came time for Steve to be put in a bed there were only two men to do it.
-It ended up being quite painful for him as he was basically dropped onto the bed.
+When it finally came time for Steve to be put in a bed, there were only two men to do it.
+It was painful because they dropped him onto the bed.

 Things Aren’t Much Better Here